Prospective Undergrad Info

 3. Apply to the program, submit a reflection essay, successfully complete an oral competency speech and a group interaction exercise, demonstrate academic and dispositional aptitudes, and successfully navigate a formal program interview.
-Click HERE to select a day to do your speech and group interaction exercise.

 4. Earn and maintain at least a 3.0 cumulative GPA.
 No grade may be lower than a “C” in core courses.